-Holly and Joe share a story that is familiar to many of us who have experienced kidney cancer.
+Holly and Joe share a story that is familiar to many of us who have experienced a kidney cancer diagnosis.
 Delays due to the wrong tests, referrals for complications.
 But also what it means to patients when doctors communicate effectively and when nurses go above and beyond to save Christmas.
-Holly and Joe – we are all here cheering you on!
+Sadly, Joe lost his battle to kidney cancer a little over a year after his diagnosis, but his memory lives on in the hearts of those who loved him so much.

 Our story began in December, when my husband Joe called me up to the bedroom to say that he had blood in his urine.
 I immediately thought we should go to the ER thinking he had kidney stones.
 Needless to say, that’s what I was hoping for, because it never occurred to me that he had cancer.
 At 2:00 am after four hours in the emergency room, the doctor came back to let us know that there was a “lesion” on my husband’s right kidney.
 Not knowing what he meant, I asked him if he thought it was cancer and he said that it very likely was.